sigmdel/lazmqttc/README.md

 If `Show message topics` is not checked then only message payloads are shown in the `Messages` control.
 When shown, topics are enclosed in square brackets [&lt;*topic*&gt;].

 The `Received message header` and `Published message header` are used to define prefixes that identify which messages are sent and which are received.

+### 5.3.
+Default Broker

+The `Default broker` field can be entered to set a broker definition file that will be loaded when the program starts.

 ## 6. Option Overrides at Runtime